prabhjotschugh/Text-Summarization-Task/README.md

 ## Key Steps

 ### 1. Data Preparation:
-   - We begin by importing necessary libraries and loading the CNN/DailyMail dataset, a widely-used benchmark for text summarization tasks.
+   - We begin by importing necessary libraries and loading the Samsum dataset, a widely-used benchmark for text summarization tasks.

 ### 2. Preprocessing:
    - Next, we preprocess the dataset by tokenizing the input articles and summaries, preparing them for input into the T5 model.